ntop/ntopng/doc/nedge/src/get_started.rst

   nEdge Login screen

-The credentials for accessing the gui the first time are user **admin** and password **admin**.
+The credentials for accessing the GUI the first time are user **admin** and password **admin**.

-After logging in into the gui for the first time, visit the System Interface and accesss the System Setup.
+After logging in into the GUI for the first time, visit the System Interface and accesss the System Setup.
 The first thing to look at is the `Operating Mode`.
 The following operating modes are available:

 .. figure:: img/operating_mode.png